SciGaP/Django-Selenium-Tests/README.md

       -LoadTest: tests load capacity of the django portal
       -UserLogout: tests logging out of the django portal
       -CreateUserLogin: tests user creation in the django portal
+      -GRPCreation: tests creation of new GRP in the django portal
+      -EditGRP: tests editing an existing GRP in the django portal
+      -ProjectCreation: tests creation of a new project in the django portal
+      -CreateNewApplication: tests creation of a new application in the django portal
+      -RunNewApplication: runs a newly created application in the django portal
+      -EditApplication: tests editing an existing application in the django portal